 - Biblical theology

 - The Doctrine of Scripture (Bob Letham)

 - The Spiritual Formation of the Leader (Mike Reeves)

 - History & Theology of Evangelicalism (Richard Turnball) or Theology of Early Church Fathers (Mike Reeves)

 - Contemporary Church Issues in Evangelicalism (John Stevens)

 - 2.2 bachelor’s degree in theology or a similar discipline or passed Union GDip.

 - Or recognition of prior learning, samples, reading, and a test assignment

 - If English is not your first language then IELTS level 6.5 (very competent).

-- Payments can be split across 3 instalments each academic year, due in September, January and April
+- By request payments can be split across the year with installments due in September, January and April